proglang/jgs/DynamicAnalyzer/readme.md

 # Dynamic Analyzer
-Enforcing non-interference using run-time security labels.
+Enforcing non-interference using run-time security labels: An implementation of dynamic information flow control, based on the no-sensitive-upgrade (NSU) policy.

 ## Setup
 Setting up the Dynamic Analyzer (DA) is not complicated, although not yet trivial.
 Follow these steps: